readthedocs/readthedocs.org/docs/webhooks.rst

 For repositories that are not hosted with a supported provider, we also offer a generic API endpoint for triggering project builds.
-Similar to webhook integrations, this integration has a specific URL, found on the integration detail page.
-This integration can either be added manually or may be created automatically if you had previously set up a webhook with your provider manually.
+Similar to webhook integrations, this integration has a specific URL, found on the :ref:`integration detail page <integration-detail>`.

 Token authentication is required to use the generic endpoint, you will find this token on the integration details page.
 The token should be passed in as a